ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-docker-selenium-hub.md

 ## 2. Install your hub and nodes with Docker-Compose ##

+The following steps describe how to install your hub and nodes with Docker-Compose:

-- Create a folder or directory to place your docker-compose file
+1. Create a folder or directory to place your docker-compose file
-- Create a docker-compose.yml in your folder/directory
+2. Create a docker-compose.yml in your folder/directory

 docker-compose.yml: